brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 are different interpretations of the "standard."
 I've looked at the Asterisk DTMF detection code and can summarize some of the key behaviors:

+* The implementation assumes 16-bit PCM audio sampled at 8kHz.
 * The Goertzel algorithm is used with a block size of 102 samples.
 * The row and column signals both need to exceed -8dBFS.
 * Standard twist/reverse twist thresholds of 4dB/8dB are used.